-Movies that Matter is back in full force this year – after previous modified editions – in the physical theatres of Filmhuis Den Haag and Theater aan het Spui.
-The 15-year anniversary edition will see nine days of urgent, moving and inspiring films in The Hague and satellite locations across the country.
+The Movies that Matter Festival is back in full force this year – after three modified editions – in the physical theatres of Filmhuis Den Haag, Theater aan het Spui and Pathé Buitenhof.
+This year, we will celebrate our 15-year anniversary in The Hague from 24 March to 1 April.
+There and at satellite locations throughout the country, urgent, moving and inspiring films will again be screened.

 In a polarising society, dialogue and encounters are more important than ever.
 With the selected films and in-depth programmes, the Movies that Matter Festival wants to contribute to breaking down walls in society and encourage connections between people.
 This year’s selection includes films on international topics such as the situations in Iran and Ukraine.
-But there is also a focus on the Slavery Memorial Year, for example.
+But there is also a focus on the Commemorative Year of the Slavery Past, for example.

 This year’s Movies that Matter Festival presents over eighty beautiful, exciting and moving feature films and documentaries, and there are numerous inspiring talks, performances and Q&As.
 And like every edition, several directors, activists, thinkers and experts will be present at the festival.